Locate iOS backups stored on your Mac or PC

 Windows: Choose Edit > Preferences.
 Learn how to turn on menus in Windows 7 and 8.

 - Choose the backup that you want to delete.
 If you have several devices or backups, hover the mouse pointer over the backup to see more details.

-- Scroll down and tap iCloud > Storage > Manage Storage.
+- Using iOS 10.2 or earlier, go to Settings > iCloud > Storage > Manage Storage.

-- Tap to choose a backup.
-Then you can view more detail about it, choose which information to back up,* or delete the backup.
+Tap a backup to see more details about it, choose which information to back up, or delete the backup.

 You can choose which content to back up only from the Settings menu of the device that stores that content.
 For example, while you can view your iPad backup from your iPhone, you can choose which iPad content to back up only from the Settings menu of your iPad.

 - Choose Apple () menu > System Preferences.

 - Click iCloud.